 Professor Gary Percesepe’s philosophy of human nature class hosted a guest lecturer DeMaurice Smith, executive director of the National Football League Players’ Association (NFLPA), on Friday.
-Smith connected his work with budding football icons to Plato’s Allegory of the Cave.
+Smith, a former National League Football player, connected his work with budding football icons to Plato’s Allegory of the Cave.

 “The illusion of Plato’s Cave is always a great frame for me, because while our players are in the middle of living this dream, it is the best, most crystalized, most colorful illusion that you could possibly live in,” Smith said, speaking to the overnight fame and fortune that ebbs and flows for many football stars.
 “I become the person who, if you follow the allegory, will step outside of the cave and realize that there’s actually reality.”

 Much of Smith’s job is making sure the players have a backup plan when that illusion inevitably comes crashing down.
 The NFLPA is in charge of helping players transition after their football careers are over, as well as representing players’ interests in wages, hours, and working conditions.
 Smith boasted that over 90 percent of his players fully enrolled in their 401ks, a sign that they are consciously preparing for their time after the league.

 Smith saw the illusion reaching into college sports as well.
 “I went to a small liberal arts school where I ran track,” Smith said.
 “I look at that as an integral part of my college experience, but there was a balance.
 The shame of college sports is that the balance is out of whack.”